Demographics & Facts

 - Will County, covering 850 square miles, is one of 102 counties in Illinois.
 It is part of the Chicago-Joliet-Naperville, IL-IN-WI Metropolitan Statistical Area.
 (Bureau of Economic Analysis)

 - The County's population more than doubled (adding 349,049 residents) between 1985 and 2010, increasing from 328,511 to 677,560.
 As of 2019, the County's population is 690,743.
 (US Census Bureau)

 - The U.S. Census Bureau lists Will County as one of the 100 largest counties by population in the nation, and the 4th most populous county in Illinois.

-- The total amount of industrial square footage is 190 million square feet within 2,000 buildings.
+- The total amount of industrial square footage is more than 200 million square feet within 2,000+ buildings.
 (Costar)

 - Will County is home to a number of higher education institutions: DeVry University, Governors State University, Joliet Junior College, Lewis University, Rasmussen University and University of Saint Francis.